ntdoris/dsc-phase-2-project-v2-3/README.md

 * Focus on finding properties in advantageous zip codes
 * Focus on larger houses, particularity with a larger living space
-* Waterfront properties and properties with good views tend to yield higher prices.
-To the extent possible, select waterfront properties and houses with a view
+* Waterfront properties and properties with good views tend to yield higher prices
 * Condition matters.
 Selecting a house in poor condition can detract from sale price